cocos/cocos-docs/en/components/scrollview.md

        this.scrollview.node.on('scroll-to-top', this.callback, this);
     },

-    callback: function (event) {
+    callback: function (scrollView) {
-       //You can get the ScrollView component through the event var scrollview = event;
+       // The parameter of the callback is the ScrollView component.
-       //do whatever you want with scrollview
+       // do whatever you want with scrollview
-       //in addition, attention to this way registered events, can not pass customEventData }
+    }
 });
 ```